 “Eeet is for men” she said.
 I gave it a sniff; it seemed OK so I went round for a second time with the idea of building up a supply to put in my suitcase to tone down my collection of travelling socks.

 Although the new products on display in the airport shops were fascinating the prices of most items were high enough to shock me out of the “pre take off” stupor.
 I decide to live without the see-through radio.
 It was encased in clear plastic but then you don’t want to look to close into radio.
-I once worked in broadcasting and I have to admit that most of my friends had as they say “a fine face for radio”.
+I once worked in broadcasting and I have to admit that most of my friends were perhaps best unseen and had as they say “a fine face for radio”.

 One other shop caught my eye.
 Its display left me mystified.
 It was selling CD’s and cassettes.
 Being at the gateway to Paris I was not surprised to see a couple of boxed recordings especially for women.
 One read “How to strip for your husband ” and it cost 20 euros, the other read “How to strip for your boyfriend” and it cost 27euros.
 Why are we husbands over a fiver cheaper?